bluebridgetechnology/heros-1/README.md

-theIon.geojson file uploaded Monday, September 26th is not projected, whereas theIon.geojson file uploaded Thursday, September 22nd, 2022 is projected -- on the WGS 1984 Coordinate System Use the most recent theIon.geojson for stairwell Alt testing for FRST Challenge.
+theIon.geojson file uploaded Monday, September 26th is not projected, whereas theIon.geojson file uploaded Thursday, September 22nd, 2022 is projected -- on the WGS 1984 Coordinate System Use the most recent theIon.geojson for stairwell Alt testing for FRST Challenge trials.

 This software is compatible with the Windows 10 operating system on a Panasonic Toughbook laptop computer.